davidkakov111/MovieCatalog/README.md

 [Movie Catalog Web Application 🎬](https://mymoviecatalog.vercel.app/)
 ---------------------------------------------------------------------------------------------

-I developed a movie catalog website using mainly Next.js and TypeScript, where users can easily browse, rate, comment, create, and manage movies.
+I developed a movie catalog website using mainly Next.js and TypeScript, where users can easily browse, rate, comment, save to watch list, create, and manage movies.
 Below, I outline the functionalities that have been implemented, including administration features:

 Homepage: 🏠
 The homepage displays a list of movies, with lazy loading implemented for efficient loading.